Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 !!! danger "Set up data synchronization"
     **STOP!
 Please make sure you have first read the instructions to [set up  the data sync](https://spiradoc.inflectra.com/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization/) before proceeding!**

-    If you are running the data sync on your servers, download the required file [here](https://www.inflectra.com/Downloads/SalesforceDataSync.zip).
-For cloud syncing login to your customer account at inflectra.com.

 Salesforce objects are a highly customizable system that can now be used in conjunction with SpiraPlan.
 This integration service enables:

 1. two-way syncing of incidents between a specific Salesforce object and SpiraPlan